jaindeepali/utopia/Readme.md

 #Utopia - Web-App for Women's Day hackathon

 A web app to help you achieve your goals by making you fill an introspective questionnaire about your goal everyday.
+We have focused on four areas to help the user increase his productivy and commit to long term goals.
+1. Motivation
+2. Planning and Introspection
+3. Analysis and Self assessment
+4. Insights on user's performance

 ##Features: